Strawberry Coconut Milk Sorbet

 Strawberry Coconut Sorbet Ingredients

-canned coconut milk – you’ll want this at room temp.
-If you store it in the fridge, it will be too thick
+- canned coconut milk – you’ll want this at room temp.
+If you store it in the fridge, it will be too thick.

-- maple syrup – this is optional, you can omit if you want to keep the sugar content lower
+- maple syrup – this is optional, you can omit if you want to keep the sugar content lower.

-How to Make Homemade Sorbet
+How to Make Strawberry Coconut Sorbet

-The one kitchen appliance you’ll need for this recipe is a high powered blender or food processor (affiliate link) (I’ve linked my favs!).
+The one kitchen appliance you’ll need for this recipe is a high powered blender or food processor (I’ve linked my favs!).

-Just add strawberries, coconut milk, and maple syrup into your blender or food processor and blend until smooth and creamy.
+Blend ingredients: Just add strawberries, coconut milk, and maple syrup into your blender or food processor and blend until smooth and creamy.
 That’s it!